CBorowski-dev/docs-operaton-org/content/webapps/admin/configuration.md

 # Disable welcome message for new users

-First-time visitors are shown a message directing them to the Camunda welcome page.
+First-time visitors are shown a message directing them to the Operaton welcome page.
 If you do not want this message to be shown, you can disable it by adjusting the `config.js` as follows:

 ```javascript